 Our Local Project

-We select local projects across the globe and provide the chance for our customers to give back by making a small donation when they book their trip.
-For our China customers we offer them the chance to donate to our local project in Lhasa, Braille without Borders.
+In all our destinations we like to support a local project to give something back.
+With every China booking, we support our local project in Lhasa, Braille without Borders.
 This is an international development organisation which creates training programs and books for blind and visually impaired people in Tibet and across the world.

 Our China Travel Specialists